vimes666/lmm-slidez/README.md

 - Right-click the desktop background and click 'change desktop background'.
 - Click 'Add...'.
 - Select 'All files' on the pull down button that says 'Images' (above the open button).
-- Navigate to /home/username/.backgrounds or enter that name in the location field.
+- Navigate to /home/username/.backgrounds (press ctrl-h if you don't see .backgrounds).
 - Select the file slideshow.xml and click open.
 - Done.
 - If you generate a new slideshow and replace the existing active slideshow, the switch will be instantaneous.
-If you make one with another name you will have to add it manually as described before.
+If you make one with another name you will have to add it manually as described above.

 ### Notes:
 - Comments, suggestions and bug reports are always appreciated :)